python-discord/meta/tags/generators.md

 A generator can produce new elements on demand without storing them in a list.

 You can try to run the loop in the example, and it gives the same result.

+Note that generators are not a panacea.
+For instance, you may want to iterate multiple times over the result or access its elements by index.
+In this case, returning a list is more convenient.

+You can also turn the output of any generator into a list: `list_of_numbers = list(my_map(abs, [-1, 2, -3])).